andreaeinars/para-hotstuff/README.md

 # Para-HotStuff

-Base code and instructions from DAMYSUS: Streamlined BFT Consensus Leveraging Trusted Components
+Base code and instructions from the thesis Enabling Parallel Voting in Streamlined Consensus Protocols

 ## Installing